justbartlett/blockone-viewer/README.md

 ## Installation

 To install the project, you'll need a copy of [npm](https://nodejs.org/en/) or [yarn](https://classic.yarnpkg.com/en/).
-Simply `cd` into the root of the project `npm install` or `yarn install` and use the available scripts to run or build the project.
+Simply `cd` into the root of the project `npm install` or `yarn install` and use the available scripts to run or build the project and you're good to go.

 ## Available Scripts